therealhalonen/configuration_management_systems/h7/report.md

 - Only Libreoffice is included from the repo, so running this pulls everything in to the right place to local Salt folder.

 **clean_users**
 - Needs to be manually run.
 Not necessary.
-Clean Vagrant users away, and probably should be used if no users are created and Vagrant is used.
+Clean Vagrant users away, and shouldn't be used if no users are created when Vagrant is used.

 Whole local state environment:
 `/srv/salt:`